Marius Möchel

 Marius Möchel (born May 28, 1991) is a German professional ice hockey player.
-He is currently playing for the Schwenninger Wild Wings in the Deutsche Eishockey Liga (DEL).
-He has formerly played in the DEL with EHC München, Hamburg Freezers, Thomas Sabo Ice Tigers and Grizzlys Wolfsburg.
+He is currently playing for the Starbulls Rosenheim of the DEL2 in Germany.
+He has formerly played in the DEL with EHC München, Hamburg Freezers, Thomas Sabo Ice Tigers, Grizzlys Wolfsburg and Schwenninger Wild Wings in the Deutsche Eishockey Liga (DEL).

 After four seasons with the Ice Tigers, Möchel left following the 2017–18 campaign, signing a two-year contract with his fourth DEL club, in Grizzlys Wolfsburg, on April 17, 2018.